SupriyaSKamble/MySQL/README.md

 - **Insight**: Helps gauge urban density and spread.
 - **Value**: Useful for national planning and logistics.

-✅ 1.
-Count Cities in the USA
-Query:
 SELECT COUNT(ID) AS TotalCities
 FROM city
 JOIN country ON city.CountryCode = country.Code